PavelDobre/HAPinstall/README.md

 !
 Dont use this script, it's a private template only.

-Install script for Docker + HAProxy + configure
-To use on clean Ubuntu server to prepare a TCP-mode HAPproxy with round bobin balancing
+Installation script for "HAProxy in Docker" + config To be used on clean Ubuntu server to quick prepare a TCP-mode HAPproxy with configuring round bobin balancing

 To install: